-- New delicious tastes that even a novice (who’s got two thumbs and recently learned how to use them to whisk their own dressing… this guy) can whip up given the simple, visual instruction cards provided with each meal.
+New delicious tastes that even a novice (who’s got two thumbs and recently learned how to use them to whisk their own dressing—this guy) can whip up given the simple, visual instruction cards provided with each meal.

-What’s In a Meal Kit?
+What Is a Meal Kit?

 Most meal kit companies will deliver their subscription box to your door (or wherever you choose to have the meal kit delivered to).
-Within the box, the meat products will be chilled/frozen (my Hello Fresh boxes are more than 50% frozen after several hours in the August heat) in a separate package, and the rest of the ingredients for each meal will neatly packaged in an easy-to-store bag.
+Within the box, the meat products will be chilled/frozen (my Hello Fresh boxes are more than 50% frozen after several hours in the August heat) in a separate package, and the rest of the ingredients for each meal will be neatly packaged in an easy-to-store bag.

 It literally takes less than five minutes of total time commitment to open your app/website, select your meal options, carry the box from your door to your table, open the box, and place the contents in the fridge.
-No lists, no grocery shopping, no lines, no parking lots, no recipe searches, no getting sick of your “go-to standby meals”.
+No lists, no grocery shopping, no lines, no parking lots, no recipe searches, no getting sick of your “go-to standby meals.”
 No worries!

 The meals take between 15 and 45 minutes to cook up (depending on which meal kit company you choose and which recipes you select for that week).
 Almost all of the Vancouver meal kit boxes arrive with easy-to-use recipe cards with full nutritional information on them.
 You can see from the above picture that the Hello Fresh recipe cards that we use come complete with large pictures to illustrate what meal you’re about to enjoy.
-My meals always look exactly like the professional pictures do 😉

 While there is obviously a wide variety of meals available, the vast majority of the recipes that we’ve tried have been very healthy.
 The fresh ingredients make the meals nutritious, and while there is sometimes a too-heavy reliance on adding oil to meals, the overall calorie total comes in between 500-900 per serving.